Danailovich History, Family Crest & Coats of Arms

 Early Origins of the Danailovich family

 The surname Danailovich was first found in Polesie, the largest province of Poland.
 It is inhabited by Ruthenians, called Polesians, of Ukrainian descent.
 The main towns are those of Brest Litovsk, Pinsk, Kobryn, Kamenets, Litovsk, and Luninets.
 It was in this province that the renowned Radziwills and Sapiehas held their vast estates.
 Wolczyn was the seat of the Danelalweich family.
 The surname became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Danailovich family
+Early History of the Danailovich family

 This web page shows only a small excerpt of our Danailovich research.
 Another 78 words (6 lines of text) covering the years 1558, 1624, 1614, 1610, 1617, 1593, 1570, 1628, 1607, 1650, 1620, 1627 and 1632 are included under the topic Early Danailovich History in all our PDF Extended History products and printed products wherever possible.

 Danailovich Spelling Variations

 Spelling variations of this family name include: Danilowicz, Danielczyk, Danilevich, Danilovich, Danilovic, Danelovitch, Danailovich and many more.

 Early Notables of the Danailovich family (pre 1700)

 Prominent among those of the name Danailovich in this period were Mikolaj Danilowicz (c.
 1558-1624), a Polish-Lithuanian nobleman and politician, Castellan of Lviv from 1614, Treasurer of the Crown Court from 1610, Grand Treasurer of the Crown from 1617 and Speaker of the Sejm in...